About night school, writers groups, writing stories, poems, this blog. About me.

 In my 30s I decided to go to night school and do a creative writing course.
 I really, really enjoyed it.
 I could surprise myself at what came out of my pen when i wasn’t trying.
-At the same time as enjoying the other student’s contributions and learn from them.
-Occasionally I bathed in a warm glow of satisfaction following a compliment about my own writing, which was nice.
+At the same time I could enjoyi the other student’s contributions and learn from them.
+Occasionally I bathed in a warm glow of satisfaction following a compliment about my own writing from the tutor, which was nice.

 I came away from the course with quite a few pieces of work I was proud of.
-Having enjoyed writing again, so long after I’d left school, I decided I didn’t want to lose my scribblings in an old exercise book on a dusty shelf at home.
-I’d put my stories and poems on a website.
+Having enjoyed story writing again, so long after I’d left school, I decided I didn’t want to lose my scribblings in an old exercise book on a dusty shelf.
+Instead I decided I’d put my stories and poems on a website.

 I discovered the domain name I had hoped to use was owned by a garage owner in the Midlands.
 His tenure was due to expire in a few months.
-You can hire someone to buy an unrenewed domain on your behalf, if the owner doesn’t renew within the timeframe… usually a couple of weeks after expiry) and snaffle it for you.
+You can hire someone to wait to see if a domain owner leaves renewal late (usually a couple of weeks after expiry) and snaffle it for you.

 I was lucky, because the owner of the domain I wanted was slow to renew and he ‘lost’ the domain name.
 He was annoyed, sending me an email about the nerve of my action.
 In the end, he bought another domain name, which was a variation of his original one.
-He put a hyphen in between his first and second i.e. John-smith.co.uk instead of johnsmith.co.ukj to delineate it from his previous one.
+He put a hyphen in between his first and second i.e. John-smith.co.uk instead of johnsmith.co.uk to distinguish it from his previous one.